polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mpfs-hal/mpfs-hal-coremark/README.md

 ## How to use this example

+### 1. Coremark Source Files:

 To use this example you will need to obtain the coremark source files from the Embedded Microprocessor Benchmark Consortium (EEMBC).
 These are placed in the coremark directory.
-This will be done automatically using gitsubmodule, once you clone the repo using git and then run the git submodule command
+This will be done automatically using git submodule, once you clone the repo using git and then run the following git submodule command in 'polarfire-soc-bare-metal-examples' directory.

-**git submodule update --init --recursive**
+	git submodule update --init --recursive

-To use this project you will need a UART terminal configured as below:
+### 2. UART Terminal Configuration:
+Configure a UART terminal with the following settings:
 - 115200 baud
 - 8 data bits
 - 1 stop bit
 - no parity
 - no flow control

 The example project will display the coremark results over MSS UART0 and MSS UART1.
 The project should be programmed to eNVM and run from there.

-## Coremark from the Embedded Microprocessor Benchmark Consortium (EEMBC)
+## CoreMark Modifications for PolarFire SoC

 The following files in the CoreMark (release v1.01) repository on the EEMBC GitHub page are required to be modified for the PolarFire SoC.
 However, these